Auditing Services for Labuan Companies — CWC & ENG PLT

 The main industries in Labuan Federal Territory include oil and gas, shipping, international trade, and financial services.
 The Labuan IBFC is also a popular location for businesses looking to establish a presence in Southeast Asia, due to its strategic location and the availability of a well-trained workforce.

-• Labuan insurer, reinsurer, takaful operator or retakatful operator
+• Labuan insurer, reinsurer, takaful or retakaful operator

 • Labuan insurance manager or takaful manager